-In the 1790’s, Maryland led the nation in shipbuilding and Baltimore was the undisputed leader of this industry on the Chesapeake Bay.
-Baltimore Clippers, built for speed in an era when speed on the high seas was synonymous with survival, won the respect of the maritime nations of the world and helped establish the reputation of the Port of Baltimore as a center of commerce and the home of some of the world’s most creative shipbuilders.
+In the 1790s, Maryland led the nation in shipbuilding; Baltimore was the undisputed leader of this industry on the Chesapeake Bay.
+Built to be swift and maneuverable in an era when speed on the high seas was synonymous with survival, Baltimore Clippers won the respect of the maritime nations of the world and helped establish Baltimore’s reputation as a center of commerce and the home of some of the world’s most creative shipbuilders.

-Baltimore Clippers were fast, highly maneuverable sailing machines that employed the highest technology and design available at the time.
-They reached their zenith between 1795, the unofficial re-commencement of naval hostilities between the US and Great Britain, and 1815, the end of our Second War of Independence.
+Baltimore Clippers were fast, highly maneuverable sailing machines that employed the most advanced technology and design of their time.
+They reached their zenith between 1795, the unofficial re-commencement of naval hostilities between the U.S. and Great Britain, and 1815, the end of The War of 1812.
 After that time, changing economic and maritime conditions made them obsolete.
+The sacrifice of cargo space for speed in the design was also a major factor in their decline.
 They stand, however, as thoroughbred progenitors to a remarkable lineage of American sailing vessels.

 The first Pride of Baltimore, launched in 1977 in the Inner Harbor, was the first Baltimore Clipper to be built in Baltimore in almost 150 years.
 Read more about Pride of Baltimore and Pride of Baltimore II, built to the design of the original Baltimore Clippers.